kristianmandrup/SketchToFlutter/Sketch-Conventions.md

 Sketch object such as layers, groups and symbols need to have sufficient meta-data in order for the model/code generator to understand what they really are.
 A simple name is not enough.

+Ideally (ie. in the future) if these conventions are being used sufficiently in the wild, then tools such as Sketch will hopefully provide better ways to add meta-data to models which are available in the API and exported data for use in code generation etc.

 ## Logical grouping

 Please group layers whenever they form a cohesive unit, such as a row or column, a button etc. Then use the Group (metadata) to indicate what the underlying unit is.